 At daily Mass and first Sunday Masses, we celebrate the second half of Mass Ad Orientem, meaning “To the East” in Latin.
-This means the priest and people will all be facing the same direction, towards to Eucharist.
+This means the priest and people will all be facing the same direction, towards the Eucharist.
 As with all changes and improvements at our parish, we are doing this to help us pray and grow in holiness and love of God.

 On First Fridays and every time we have exposition/adoration of the Blessed Sacrament, notice that the priest is always facing the Eucharist in front of the altar.
 It’s something quite beautiful: The whole community, including the priest, deacon and servers, are all together looking towards Jesus and going toward Him.
 Adoration is hugely popular among young people and many have conversions when they adore the Blessed Sacrament; when everyone’s adoring Jesus, it’s a kind of encounter with Him.
 Similarly, facing East during Mass will become a kind of encounter for everyone.